Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Introduction

-In this paper we address the following caveat: while the works detailed above provide us with moment injective functions of optimal or near-optimal embedding dimension, these are not the functions used in practice in learning algorithms, where typically $f$ is a multilayer perceptron (MLP).
-In some papers \cite{xu2018powerful,maron2019provably}, this gap is justified by the fact that MLPs can approximate any function, and hence also any moment injective function.
-However, using this argument we have no control on the number of hidden features needed to achieve moment-injectivity, and it is not even clear that there is a network of finite size that achieves separation, Thus, the main question we focus on in this paper is whether MLPs are moment injective, and if so how many parameters are necessary to achieve this injectivity.
+While the above works provide injective multiset functions with optimal or near-optimal embedding dimension, these functions are typically polynomials, and not the MLPs used in practice.
+As mentioned above, many papers \cite{zaheer2017deep,xu2018powerful,maron2019provably} justify this by the fact that MLPs can approximate any function, and thus any polynomial.
+However, using this argument, we have no control on the number of neurons required for injectivity --- which in some cases may be infinite, as we show in \cref{sec:pwl}.
+In this paper, we address this limitation by providing a practical and efficient method to construct functions of the form \labelcref{eq:setsum} that are provably injective while having a near-optimal number of neurons.
+We now state this formally.